Alexander2198/RUBY/README.md

-# "Hello World" project in Flask
+# "Hello World" project in RUBY

 This is a simple **Ryby** project.The project consist in sum of numbers and calculate the result.
 The project is dockerized, so you can easily run it on any system that has **Docker** installed.